Henrik Sedin: Stanley Cup Final appearance and captaincy (2010–2018)

 Despite another lockout beginning on 15 September 2012, the Sedins decided that they would only return to Modo, now managed by former teammate Markus Näslund, if the entire 2012–13 season wound up cancelled.
-Instead, the shortened season began in January 2013, and during it Henrik passed Näslund as the franchise's all-time leading scorer with 757 points.
-After scoring the record-setting point, Sedin was given a standing ovation that carried on as play continued.
+Instead, the shortened season began in January 2013 with a 48-game schedule over the normal 82 game schedule, and shortly into the season on 15 February 2013, Henrik passed Näslund as the franchise's all-time leading scorer with 757 points against the Dallas Stars.
+After scoring the record-setting point against the Stars, Sedin was given a standing ovation that carried on as play continued.
 After three minutes, the play stopped and Sedin saluted the crowd.
 During a commercial break, the Canucks ran a tribute video for the accomplishment, featuring congratulations from Näslund and Trevor Linden, the third-leading scorer in team history.
-In the final game of the season, head coach Alain Vigneault wanted to rest his regulars ahead of the playoffs.
+In the final game of the season against the Edmonton Oilers on 27 April, Canucks head coach Alain Vigneault wanted to rest his regulars ahead of the playoffs.
 However, he played Henrik in the game though only for 22 seconds; he left the bench after just one shift.
-For his part, Henrik told Vigneault that "he would be okay with sitting out the game" and to him the streak is just "a number in the paper."
+For his part, Henrik told Vigneault before the game that "he would be okay with sitting out the game" and to him the streak is just "a number in the paper."
 Vigneault responded by telling Sedin that "he's not going to be the one that breaks the streak", and he gave him the choice to remain on the bench or return to the locker room.
 Sedin felt remaining on the bench would have been a further distraction and chose to leave.
-Henrik finished the season with 11 goals and 45 points in 48 games.
+Henrik finished the season with 11 goals and 34 assists for 45 points in all 48 games.

-As of the end of the 2012–13 season, six 2003–04 season regular-season games plus four regular-season games in the previous season are the only NHL games he had missed in the regular season or play-offs throughout his NHL career of 1,039 games, to that point.
-Through the end of the 2012–13 season Henrik trailed only St. Louis Blues defenceman Jay Bouwmeester among active NHL ironman streaks; Bouwmeester had played in six more consecutive regular season games than Henrik's 629.
+As of the end of the 2012–13 season, six 2003–04 season regular season games plus four regular season games in the previous season are the only NHL games he had missed in the regular season or play-offs throughout his NHL career of 1,039 games, to that point.Through the end of the 2012–13 season Henrik trailed only St. Louis Blues defenceman Jay Bouwmeester among active NHL ironman streaks; Bouwmeester had played in six more consecutive regular season games than Henrik's 629.
 On 21 January 2014, Sedin's consecutive regular season games streak ended at 679 games due to a rib injury sustained 16 January when he was cross-checked in Phoenix by Coyotes forward Martin Hanzal.